pseudoramble/hundred-projects/f#/README.md

 ## <a name="numbers">Numbers</a>

-**Find PI to the Nth Digit** - Enter a number and have the program generate PI up to that many decimal places.
+![(Completed!)][checkmark]**Find PI to the Nth Digit** - Enter a number and have the program generate PI up to that many decimal places.
 Keep a limit to how far the program will go.

-**Fibonacci Sequence** - Enter a number and have the program generate the Fibonacci sequence to that number or to the Nth number.
+![(Completed!)][checkmark]**Fibonacci Sequence** - Enter a number and have the program generate the Fibonacci sequence to that number or to the Nth number.

 **Prime Factorization** - Have the user enter a number and find all Prime Factors (if there are any) and display them.